 - Share this article on Comment

 - Share this article on Whatsapp

 - Share this article on Pinit

 - Share this article on Tumblr

-Switched at Birth airs Mondays at 8 p.m. on ABC Family.
+Switched at Birth premieres season two 8 p.m.
+Monday on ABC Family.

 Sign up for THR news straight to your inbox every day